George-Forgey/Spotify-Song-Recommender/readme.md

 # Spotify Songs

-The data this week comes from Spotify via the [`spotifyr` package](https://www.rcharlie.com/spotifyr/).
+The data comes from Spotify via the [`spotifyr` package](https://www.rcharlie.com/spotifyr/).
 [Charlie Thompson](https://twitter.com/_RCharlie), [Josiah Parry](https://twitter.com/JosiahParry), Donal Phipps, and Tom Wolff authored this package to make it easier to get either your own data or general metadata arounds songs from Spotify's API.
 Make sure to check out the [`spotifyr` package](https://www.rcharlie.com/spotifyr/) website to see how you can collect your own data!

 [Kaylin Pavlik](https://twitter.com/kaylinquest/status/1213138536570015745) had a recent [blogpost](https://www.kaylinpavlik.com/classifying-songs-genres/) using the audio features to explore and classify songs.
 She used the `spotifyr` package to collect about 5000 songs from 6 main categories (EDM, Latin, Pop, R&B, Rap, & Rock).